perrywoodin/darkcoin-startmany-guide/README.md

 #StartMany Setup Guide

 ## Two Options for Setting up your Wallet
 There are many ways to setup a wallet to support start-many.
-This guide will walk through.
+This guide will walk through two of them.

 1. Importing an existing wallet (recommended if you are consolidating wallets).
 2. Sending 1,000 DRK to new wallet addresses.